Edge-Native Intelligence for 6G Communications Driven by Federated Learning: A Survey of Trends and Challenges: FL APPLICATIONS IN WIRELESS NETWORKS

-Following the MEC concept, federated edge learning (FEEL) can potentially reduce the end-to-end latency and reduce the communication overhead in UAV networks.
+Following the MEC concept, federated edge learning (FEEL) can potentially reduce the end-to-end latency and communication overhead in UAV networks.
 Yet, as demonstrated in \cite{[42]}, the efficient implementation of FEEL in UAV-based IoT networks is restrained by the battery lifetime of UAVs.
-In this respect, computation resource and BW allocation optimisation was formulated in \cite{[42]}, with the aim to enhance the FEEL performance in a UAV network.
-Also, in \cite{[39]}, FL has been utilised as an aided technique to reduce the communication cost between multiple UAVs and a ground fusion centre in the context of image classification for remote areas exploration missions. \paragraph{\textbf{Flying Ad-hoc Networks (FANETs)}} With the interest of accomplishing complicated tasks in UAV networks, UAVs are grouped together in an Ad-hoc manner to create a local network, which allows UAVs to cooperate to perform joint tasks.
-Recent developments in trajectory design and remote monitoring rely primarily on ML algorithms \cite{[4.29]}.
-To recall, such classical algorithms do not fit in the context of UAV networks, due to their high mobility and constrained energy resources.
-To reduce the communication overhead, FL was proposed as an efficient paradigm for FANETs, in which all participating UAVs collaborate to estimate the initial model parameters.
-Then, initial model parameters from all UAVs are shared and leveraged for local models training.
-For models aggregation, a FEEL server is employed to exploit the local models to come up with an enhanced global model.
-In favor of fast model convergence in FANETs, improved resource allocation and scheduling schemes can be exploited \cite{[41]}.
+In this respect, computation resource and BW allocation optimisation were formulated in \cite{[42]} to enhance the FEEL performance in a UAV network.
+Also, in \cite{[39]}, FL has been utilised as an aided technique to reduce the communication cost between multiple UAVs and a ground fusion centre in the context of image classification for remote area exploration missions. \paragraph{\textbf{Flying Ad-hoc Networks (FANETs)}} With the interest of accomplishing complicated tasks in UAV networks, UAVs are grouped in an Ad-hoc manner to create a local network, which allows UAVs to cooperate to perform joint tasks.
+Recent trajectory design and remote monitoring developments rely primarily on ML algorithms \cite{[4.29]}.
+To recall, such classical algorithms do not fit in the context of UAV networks due to their high mobility and constrained energy resources.
+FL was proposed to reduce the communication overhead as an efficient paradigm for FANETs, in which all participating UAVs collaborate to estimate the initial model parameters.
+Then, initial model parameters from all UAVs are shared and leveraged for local model training.
+A FEEL server is employed for model aggregation to exploit the local models to develop an enhanced global model.